-From Sep 1837 to Mar 1843, Randolph missed 635 of 2,173 roll call votes, which is 29.2%.
-This is worse than the median of 25.2% among the lifetime records of representatives serving in Mar 1843.
+From Sep 1837 to Mar 1843, Randolph missed 655 of 2,200 roll call votes, which is 29.8%.
+This is on par with the median of 26.0% among the lifetime records of representatives serving in Mar 1843.
 The chart below reports missed votes over time.

 |Dec 1837-Feb 1838||52||5||9.6%||36th|